What Happens if You Don’t File Taxes for 3 Years?

 Depending on the situation, you may also qualify for penalty abatement, innocent spouse relief, or other programs.

 State revenue agencies all have their own rules and regulations for delinquent tax returns and unpaid taxes.
 However, in most states, if you file taxes late, you will incur a failure-to-file penalty based on the total unpaid taxes.
-In some states, you can even lose your professional license or have your business shut down.
+In some states, you can even lose your professional license or have your business shut down for failure to file and pay taxes.

 If you have filed tax returns but haven’t paid in three years, you have a lot of options, but you need to act quickly if you want to prevent the IRS from taking collection actions against you.
 When you contact a tax professional, they can talk with you about your tax debt and help you find the best resolution options for your situation.